-CO Number C01 Define the various concepts in Relations, Combinatorics and Graphs.
+CO Number CO Statement On the successful completion of the course, students will be able to Cognitive Level CO1 Define the various concepts in Relations, Combinatorics and Graphs.
 K1 CO2 Understand the different terminologies of functions, Predicate Calculus, Recurrence Relations and Graphs and Fuzzy sets.
 K2 CO3 Analyze the problems in different aspects and give solutions in their respective streams.
 K3 CO4 Examine some methodologies for the related area in an effective manner.
 K4 CO5 Apply the notions to distinct problems and get solutions in a easy way.
 K5